Protect Your Autistic Child at Home

-We’re entering uncharted territory, with school closures and a drastic change in our family’s and our children’s routines.
-Now more than ever it is important to keep our vulnerable loved ones safe with added protection at home.
+It’s time for back to school, but with some schools not offering in-class learning and many parents opting to homeschool, it is more important than ever to keep our vulnerable loved ones safe with added protection at home.
 Below are some ways we can help and a printable weekly schedule to help establish a new routine with some tips from our moms.

 As we all know, watching our child 24/7 is just not realistic, especially when many of us are having to balance working remotely with taking care of our other children as well.
 Just doing chores like cooking, cleaning, and laundry can be distracting.
-Using AngelSense helps put our minds at ease and feel more comfortable when we can’t give them our full attention, making a stressful time a bit less stressful.
+Using AngelSense helps put your mind at ease and feel more comfortable when you can’t give them your full attention, making your new homeschooling reality a bit less stressful.

 “My son ran off today while we were on a typical walk with the dogs, he never does this.
 He also tried to elope while I was on a work call.
 Clearly these changes are sparking unusual behavior so we won’t take any chances.
 He’ll have his AngelSense on at all times.” – Doron, AngelSense Co-Founder